-Table: Iran - Risk s To Sugar Outlook Period Risks Short term (two- year horizon) Downside risk to production - Iran is at risk of adverse weather conditions as crops rely almost entirely on natural irrigation.
-Long term (five- year horizon) Upside risks to production and consumption - The potential for greater levels of investment in the sector.
+Period Risks Short term Iran is at risk of adverse weather conditions as crops rely almost entirely on natural irrigation.
+Long term The potential for greater levels of investment in the sector provide upside risks to our forecasts.
 Public sector support for the sugar industry does not appear forthcoming, but the lifting of sanctions is likely to improve the investment and growth outlook in Iran, which may boost our forecasts above current levels.